RayKitajima/MonacoinFont/README.md

 # Font for Monacoin currency marks

-This is an iconic font for Monacoin currency marks.
+This is an iconic font for [Monacoin](http://monacoin.org) currency marks.

-*monacoinsign/* has font files, and css file to use the font on your web site.
+Directory [monacoinsign](https://github.com/RayKitajima/MonacoinFont/tree/master/monacoinsign) has font files, and css file to use the font on your web site.

-*svg/* has raw svg files.
+Directory [svg](https://github.com/RayKitajima/MonacoinFont/tree/master/svg) has raw svg files.

 ## How to use